Wilbur Ross: Taiwan Semiconductor hopes to bring supply chain to US

 Continue Reading Below

-The $12 billion factory will employ 1,600 high-tech workers and produce a 5mm chip, smaller and more powerful than the 7mm chips currently considered state of the art.
+The $12 billion factory will employ 1,600 high-tech workers and produce a 5-nanometer chip, smaller and more powerful than the 7-nanometer chips currently considered state of the art.
 The smaller the chip, the more powerful it is.

 TAIWAN SEMICONDUCTOR TO BUILD ARIZONA MANUFACTURING PLANT